yildizmy/employee-management/README.md

 4. Open the project using `IntelliJ IDEA`.
 Then select `Java 21` version via `File > Project Structure > Project > SDK` menu and run the services in the following order:

 > [!IMPORTANT]
-> If _"Lombok requires enabled annotation processing"_ dialog appears at this stage, click _Enable annotation processing_ button.
+> If _"Lombok requires enabled annotation processing"_ dialog appears at this stage, click "_Enable annotation processing_" button.

 - **config-service**
 - **discovery-service**